vegaprotocol/specs/user-interface/3001-VOTE-vote.md

 There are a few things that can be governed on Vega...

-- Network parameters (variables used by the network),
+- Network parameters (variables used by the network)
 - Markets (creation and changes to existing)
 - Assets (creation on changes to existing)
-- "Freeform", which has no affect on the network but can be used to to measure token holders views These are governed through proposed changes, and then Votes for or against these proposal.
+- "Freeform", which has no affect on the network but can be used to to measure token holders views

-To make proposal: Parties will require an amount of the Governance token [associated](./1027-ASSO-associate.md) with their key.
+To make proposal: a user will require an amount of the Governance token [associated](1004-ASSO-associate.md) with their key.

-To vote: a party will require [associated](./1027-ASSO-associate.md) Governance tokens (with exceptions around market change proposals where liquidity providers can also vote).
-A vote is weighted by the number of governance tokens they have associated (or in the case of liquidity providers: their equity like share).
+To vote: a user will require [associated](1004-ASSO-associate.md) Governance tokens (or in the case of market change proposals they could have an active liquidity provision).

+Each vote has a weight behind it based on the number of associate tokens or the liquidity provision's equity like share at the point in time that the vote closes.

-Each type will have a majority figure that is required for the proposal to pass.
-As in a majority of tokens that as well as a participation level.
+Each proposal type will have a majority required (vote weight in favour) and a participation required (the turn out for the vote needs to be sufficient to be valid).

+A proposal has a life cycle and various statuses to track it's progress. proposals that accept votes can have a few different statuses.
 A short hand is used in these ACs:

-- Open = Accepting votes
+- Open = Accepting votes (includes `waitingForNodeVote`)
-- To enact = passed but not yet enacted
+- To enact = passed but not yet enacted (`pending)
-- Closed = was accepting votes but deadline has passed (e.g. passed, rejected etc)
+- Closed = was accepting votes but deadline has passed (e.g. `passed`, `rejected` etc)
-- Failed = did not get to the point of accepting votes.
+- `Failed` = did not get to the point of accepting votes.

 ## list of proposals